• Sonia Gelman

 October 20 in Greece ⋅ ☁️ 70 °F

-Pamukkale, meaning "cotton castle," is a natural site in southwestern Turkey famous for its white travertine terraces formed by mineral-rich thermal waters.
-It is a UNESCO World Heritage Site that includes the ancient Greco-Roman city of Hierapolis, with ruins like a well-preserved theater and necropolis.
+Pamukkale, which means “cotton castle,” is famous for its dazzling white travertine terraces created by mineral-rich thermal waters.
+It’s a UNESCO World Heritage Site, paired with the ancient Greco-Roman city of Hierapolis, known for its impressive theater, vast necropolis, and hot springs that have been used for healing since ancient times.

 Read more